-Large-Type Exams
+Large-Type Examinations

-In general, large-type exams should be administered in the same way as regular exams.
-Large-type exams are exact reproductions (enlarged 136%) of the regular exams.
-They have the same directions, questions, etc., as the regular exams.
-They may be administered in the same room at the same time and with the same directions as those used for the regular exams.
+In general, large-type examinations should be administered in the same way as regular examinations.
+Large-type examinations are exact reproductions (enlarged 136 percent) of the regular examinations.
+They have the same directions, questions, etc., as the regular examinations.
+They may be administered in the same room at the same time and with the same directions as those used for the regular examinations.
 Schools should limit all requests for large-type editions to the exact quantities needed for students requiring this accommodation, that is, students who are actually provided instructional materials (e.g., textbooks), locally developed tests, etc., in large-type format.

-Braille Exams
+Braille Examinations

-The braille exams require no special directions to students.
-The proctor administering a braille exam does not need to be able to read braille.
-The exam booklet provides the student with complete directions and descriptions.
-The questions on braille exams are the same as those on the printed exams with certain exceptions, which are described in the following paragraph.
-The questions are numbered the same as those on the printed exams.
-Separate or special answer sheets are not provided with copies of braille exams.
+The braille examinations require no special directions to students.
+The proctor administering a braille examination does not need to be able to read braille.
+The examination booklet provides the student with complete directions and descriptions.
+The questions on braille examinations are the same as those on the printed examinations with certain exceptions, which are described in the following paragraph.
+The questions are numbered the same as those on the printed examinations.
+Separate or special answer sheets are not provided with copies of braille examinations.
 The student may answer the questions in any manner appropriate and familiar to the student.
-The student may write, type, or braille the answers, dictate them to a proctor or to a recorder, or use any combination of these methods.
+The student may write, type, or braille the answers, dictate them to a proctor or a recorder, or use any combination of these methods.

-When the Department transcribes an exam into braille, questions that contain material that cannot be reproduced in a manner understandable to a visually-impaired student are modified.
+When the Department transcribes an examination into braille, questions that contain material that cannot be reproduced in a manner understandable to a visually impaired student are modified.
 The questions are reworded or replaced with questions that measure skills similar to those measured by the original questions.
 In these situations, the Department provides teachers with special notices advising them of the modification(s) and any resulting scoring change(s) that may be necessary.
-Unless otherwise noted, the scoring key provided by the Department can be used for both the printed and braille editions of the exam.
+Unless otherwise noted, the scoring key provided by the Department can be used for both the printed and braille editions of an examination.

-Reader-Administered Exams
+Reader-Administered Examinations

-The regular exam booklet should be used when a proctor reads an exam to a student with a disability.
-The principal should provide the proctor with an exam booklet no earlier than one hour in advance of the required starting time so that the proctor can become familiar with the exam questions before reading them to the student.
+The regular examination booklet should be used when a proctor reads an examination to a student with a disability.
+The principal should provide the proctor with an examination booklet no earlier than one hour in advance of the required starting time so that the proctor can become familiar with the examination questions before reading them to the student.

-In cases where test questions are to be read, the entire test must be read, including reading passages, open-ended and multiple-choice questions.
+In cases where test questions are to be read, the entire test must be read, including reading passages, open-ended, and multiple-choice questions.
 The test must be read in a neutral manner, without intonation or emphasis, and without otherwise drawing attention to key words or phrases.
 Passages and questions must be read word for word, without any clarification or explanation.
 However, such content may be read more than once.